azuzunaga/lyah/README.md

 ### Where

-`where` clauses can be added to the end of functions to define functions / variables that are only in scope for the parent function.
+`where` bindings can be added to the end of functions to define functions / variables that are only in scope for the parent function, but including all the guards.
 You can define functions with their own parameter list in a `where` block.
 And `where` blocks can also be nested - a `where` block can have their own `where` blocks.

 ```hs
 fizzBuzz :: (Integral a, Show a) => [a] -> [String]